DanielOmola/DanielOmola/README.md

 # My Data Science Portfolio

 Here are some projects I'd like to share with you.
-They cover topics such as Neural Net Networks, Anomalies detection, Adversarial Attacks, NLP, Visualisation...
+They cover topics related to Machine Learning and Big Data (Machine Learning algorithms from scratch, Neural Net Networks, Anomalies detection, Adversarial Attacks, NLP, Sentiment Analysis, Visualisation...) in the context of various industries (Real Estate, Finance, Airline...).

 The purpose of my portfolio is to give an insight into what I can do and how I do it.
-All the projects would also be used in the context of the classes I teach at Institut Mines-Telecom and Paris Dauphine University (Data Management Certificat).
+It will also serve as a teaching aid in the context of the classes I teach at Institut Mines-Telecom and Paris Dauphine University.

 Each project contains a detailed README.md file to enable a full understanding and make easier its usage.

-<p><b>You can open a link in new tab by doing a CTRL+click.</b></p>
+**You can open a link in new tab by doing a CTRL+click.**

 <!-- TABLE OF CONTENTS -->
 <details open="open">